 b.
 Users Must Be Over Age 18.
 You represent that you are over the age of 18.
 UpCounsel does not target our Content to children or teenagers under 18, and we do not permit any Users under 18 on our Service.
 If we learn of any User under the age of 18, we will terminate that User’s account immediately.

 c.
 No Liability for User Interactions; UpCounsel May Monitor Interactions.
 Any liability, loss or damage that occurs as a result of any User interactions, including, without limitation, Job Postings, that you input or receive through your use of the Service is solely your responsibility.
-At our discretion, we, or technology we employ, may monitor and/or record your interactions with the Service, though not the specifics of your legal interactions.
+At our discretion, we, or technology we employ, may monitor and/or record your general interactions with the Service, though not the specifics of your legal interactions.

 5. User-Generated Content.
 You own your content, but you allow us certain rights to it, so that we can display and share the content you post.
 We have the right to remove content if we need to.